SESAME-Synchrotron/MS-XPD-ScanTool/docs/source/runScan.rst

 	.. note:: The scanning tool is already integrated with the users database.
 All validation and metadata importing processes are done through such integration. metadata of a validated proposal includes but not limited to proposal title, principal investigator information, number of allocated shifts, proposal review committee.

+	.. note:: Note: During the final night shift of the accepted proposal (after 12:00 AM), you may encounter an error message even if the correct proposal number is entered.
+Don't worry—simply confirm that you are aware of this issue.

 	B. Choose **Local Experiment** to run in-house experiment that is not associated with a proposal.
 	This scan mode is intended to run “not proposal based” experiments, example of such experiments: